Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

+# Distribution of Speakers Time in Lord of the Rings

 Lord of the Rings is a fantasy novel trilogy written by J.R.R.
 Tolkien.
 Until today, it is one of the most popular and influential works of fantasy literature, and has been adapted into several films, video